Alouigi34/musicAI/README.md

 Step 3: Run use_trained_models_to_make_suggestions.py function.
 This function provides suggestions to a performer in real time based on her/his choices.
 The suggestions of the 3 AI models are presented as notes in 3 vertically positioned keyboards.
 This GUI provide note suggestions as well as dynamic suggestions.

+Information: The use_trained_models_to_make_suggestions.py function makes suggestions based on the user input.
+This input provides information about the notes the performer played in a time frame.
+The suggestions are based on this information.
+The input can be provided by hand, created randomly, or by a microphone that reads the performers choices.
+Differently, an assistant to the current performer can observe the notes played, insert the selections inside the program , which will then generate the proposal.
+This process continues indefinitely.

+The input format is based on the AI models.
+THese are time-series based models that expect a predefined number of timestamped information.